-- Cover with lid and lock it into its position.
+- Cover it with a lid and lock it into its position.
 Turn the steam release to “SEALING”.
-Press “MANUAL” (or PRESSURE COOK) function and make sure the pressure is set on HIGH.
-Set timer to 5 minutes.
+Press the “MANUAL” (or PRESSURE COOK) function and make sure the pressure is set on HIGH.
+Set the timer to 5 minutes.

 - When time is up, turn it off and wait 8 minutes before releasing the pressure manually by turning the steam release valve to “VENTING”.

 - Taste and add more seasoning, if needed.

 - Serve warm with long pasta (spaghetti, pappardelle, tagliatelle).

 - Instead of extra virgin olive oil, regular olive oil can be used.
 If you don’t have these, you can substitute them with vegetable or sunflower oil.

 - Ground beef, pork or a combination of these works well.